 5 Ways to Improve Your Short Game Golf

-But developing a good short game really doesn’t take hours each day.
+But developing a reliable short game really doesn’t take hours each day.
 Instead, developing a solid golf short game comes with efficiency and focus.

 How to Improve Your Short Game in Golf